twilightscapes/toddlambert/README.md

 ## 🙏 Thank you

-We really appreciate you taking time to build your website with our VidSock.
+We really appreciate you taking time to build your website with VidSocks.

 [gatsby]: https://gatsbyjs.org